-A unique serial number is stamped into the drive end ring of the alternator frame and shown on two labels on the outside of the terminal box (if fitted).
+A unique serial number is stamped into the upper section of the drive end bracket and shown on two labels on the outside of the terminal box.

 4.4 Rating Plate

 Debris ejected during catastrophic failure can cause serious injury or death by impact, severing or stabbing.